 Lodging doesn’t have to break the bank, either, as staying in a big city means you’re escaping resort hotel rates.
-The ski-friendly Hotel RL (the hipsterized moniker for the hotel formerly known as the Red Lion) in downtown SLC currently has a $59 special on Hotels.com.
-Combine these offers, along with roundtrip flights into SLC for $228 to $500 depending on your starting point, and skiing Utah powder is actually affordable.
-You’ll save enough to enjoy that apres-ski session, and nothing brings a couple closer together than a mug of Peppermint Schnapps and hot chocolate after a cold day on the mountain.
+The centrally located and hyper-romantic Little America Hotel has a $112 special on Hotels.com.
+Combine these offers, along with round-trip flights into SLC for $300 depending on your starting point, and skiing Utah powder is actually affordable.
+You’ll save enough to enjoy that après-ski session, and nothing brings a couple closer together than a mug of peppermint schnapps and hot chocolate after a cold day on the mountain.

 5. You-know-what on the beach — Hilton Head Island, South Carolina

 Your partner will never forget the time you texted to say, “Honey, we’re going to Hilton Head Island in two weeks.”
 Even if they haven’t heard of Hilton Head, they’re going to be stoked — the island just off the South Carolina coast is the best beach destination in the American South.
 It’s driveable from Atlanta to Richmond, meaning regional couples can get there for the cost of a few tanks of gas.
 And, when the romance moves indoors, the all-inclusive Sonesta Resort is offering a three-day, two-night special for $199.